EmirHecimovic/win-file-lister/README.md

 Running the Script

 	1. Download the Script: Download the windows_file_lister.ps1 script from this repository.
-	2. Open PowerShell as Administrator:
+	2. Open PowerShell as Administrator.
-	•	Click on the Start menu, type PowerShell, right-click on Windows PowerShell, and select “Run as Administrator”.
-	3. Navigate to the script location and run the script.
  	4. Output: The script will create a file named files_list.txt on your desktop containing the list of files from the specified directories and external drives.

   Script Explanation